Hurricanes vs. Panthers: Betting Trends, Odds, Advanced Stats - Stanley Cup Semifinals Game 2

 - When playing as a moneyline favorite with odds of -150 or shorter, Carolina has a 36-19 record (winning 65.5% of its games).

-- The Hurricanes have an implied moneyline win probability of 60.0% in this game.
+- Based on this contest's moneyline, the Hurricanes have an implied win probability of 60.0%.

 Panthers Betting Insights

-- This season the Panthers have been an underdog 29 times, and won 16, or 55.2%, of those games.
+- The Panthers have won 16, or 55.2%, of the 29 games they have played as an underdog this season.

 Hurricanes vs Panthers Additional Info